timescale/docs.timescale.com-content/using-timescaledb/compression.md

 benefits and limitations of native compression.
 We will also walk you through the basics of setting this up for use in your environment.

->:TIP: As with any type of data altering operation, we would suggest backing up your important data prior to implementing compression.
+>:TIP: As with any type of data altering operation, we suggest backing up your important data prior to implementing compression.